 Traditionally, public consultation meant that governments asked people for their views on an issue, then went behind closed doors to deliberate and decide on a solution.
 Today, people expect more.
 They want a real say on the issues that matter to them, especially when these require trade-offs between important values or interests.
 And that’s where we come in.
 We design and deliver dialogue processes that give citizens and stakeholders a meaningful role in finding solutions that work for governments and people.

 Middle Ground is an experienced provider of public engagement services, from facilitating expert panels to advising on national dialogues.
 Our approach – Informed Participation – helps governments solve complex issues by giving the public a more meaningful role in the policy process.

-There are lots of good models for public dialogue and deliberation, from citizens’ juries to community town halls, but officials mustn’t rely on just one model – different tasks require different tools.
+There are lots of good models for public dialogue and deliberation, from citizens’ juries to community town halls, but officials needn’t rely on just one model – different tasks require different tools.
 Informed Participation is a methodology, not a model.
 Rather than forcing every issue into the same mold, it guides development of a process that is tailored to the issue and the circumstances.

 Informed Participation gives the public a meaningful voice in decision-making but, in exchange, participants must agree to some “rules of engagement.”
 At a minimum, participants must be open about their views, listen to one another, adhere to evidence, and agree to work together respectfully to try to accommodate their differences.